ONLYOFFICE/docspace-api-sdk-typescript/docs/WebhookRetryRequestsDto.md

 # WebhookRetryRequestsDto

-The request parameters for requesting the webhook delivery retries.
+The parameters for requesting the webhook delivery retries.

 ## Properties